 The City will conduct a communications campaign to promote and recruit applicants for the Working Group.
 Applicants will be required to submit an application outlining their background, experience and interest in growth and redevelopment.
 The recruitment window will be open for a minimum of two weeks.
 The City will analyze each application received and make efforts to select members that represent a broad range of perspectives and interests.
-The general community member spots will be distributed per community based on population distribution for the entire area.
-Based on the applications received we will work to ensure the group includes;
+Based on the applications received will work to ensure the group includes;